Our-Destiny/.github/profile/README.md

 A lot of people think that the threat of AI centers on it becoming malevolent rather than benevolent.
 Hawking disabuses us of this concern, saying that the **“real risk with AI isn’t malice, but competence.”** Basically, AI will be very good at accomplishing its goals; if humans get in the way, we could be in trouble. <br />

 #### “You’re probably not an evil ant-hater who steps on ants out of malice, but if you’re in charge of a hydroelectric green-energy project and there’s an anthill in the region to be flooded, too bad for the ants.
 Let’s not place humanity in the position of those ants,” Hawking writes. <br />

+> ***In conclusion, The real risk with AI isn’t malice but competence.
+A superintelligent AI will be extremely good at accomplishing its goals, and if those goals aren’t aligned with ours, we’re in trouble.***

 For those still unpersuaded, he suggests a different metaphor. ***“Why are we so worried about AI?
 Surely humans are always able to pull the plug?”*** a hypothetical person asks him.
 Hawking answers: ***“People asked a computer, ‘Is there a God?’
 And the computer said, ‘There is now,’ and fused the plug.”***